LMS-Community/lms-community.github.io/docs/index.md

 !!! info
     *This site is under heavy construction while content is being transferred from the old [wiki](https://wiki.slimdevices.com).
 If you want to help out, please reach out on the [forums](https://forums.slimdevices.com/forum/developer-forums/developers/1668265-documentation-update-call-for-volunteers).*

-Logitech Media Server is a fully open source server software to power a wide range of audio players.
-With the help of many plugins, Logitech Media Server can stream not only your local music collection, but content from many music services and internet radio stations to your players.
+Lyrion Music Server is a fully open source server software to power a wide range of audio players.
+With the help of many plugins, Logitech Music Server can stream not only your local music collection, but content from many music services and internet radio stations to your players.

 ## LMS Ecosystem